 He was the last president to wear a beard.

 He gave his Secretary of the Navy artificial respiration when the man was injured in a house fire.
 He even let Secretary Tracy recover in the White House.
+Click here to know about the best injury law firm that has good recognition among the people of this country.

 When he lived in the White House, Benjamin Harrison had a pet goat named Old Whiskers.